 Why do I need an Estate Plan?

 The task most often associated with Estate Planning is the distribution of your assets upon death.
 However, while that is important, it is not the only purpose.
-Our estate planning attorney can help you create a plan that covers your wishes for yourself and your family.
+Our estate planning lawyer can help you create a plan that covers your wishes for yourself and your family.

 Estate Planning includes legal solutions and tools regarding: